 To make the book last as long as possible, I decide on one chapter per night.
 This means I can make it last 40 nights before I have to worry about finding the next book.

-But four chapters in, I start to worry.
+But I start to worry four chapters in.
 There’s an overtly positive note to the last line of this chapter.
 If past experience is to be repeated, there is going to be a disaster in the next chapter.
 It’s not the best way to drift off to sleep.
 I remember having this problem with that Anne Summers book.

 The next night reveals my fears to be unfounded.
 There is an evenness to the chapters that makes for relaxing reading.

 That’s a testament to the author because Parisian Lives does contain plenty of highs and lows.
-It is a book about the serious issues that arise when a woman tackles a big “manly” subject when that was seriously frowned upon and when, if you wanted an academic career (regardless of your gender), you didn’t dare write a biography (no matter how impressively researched the book might be).
+It is a book about the serious issues that arise when a woman tackles a big “manly” subject, at a time when that was seriously frowned upon and when, if you wanted an academic career (regardless of your gender), you didn’t dare write a biography (no matter how impressively researched the book might be).
 There was so much social compartmentalisation back in the 1970s.

 (Compartmentalisation – such a big word for dividing things into smaller bits!)